kevinsullivan/TMDE/README.md

 ## .,,.. the Yellow Brick Road
 - Update your operating system:
   - If MacOS: Be sure your OS is up-to-date (current version of Big Sur, 11.5.2 as of this writing).
+  - If Windows:
+    - First update your Windows OS to the current release (run Windows Update until it stops finding more updates to install).
-  - If Windows: Windows 10 Home won't do, but it's probably what you have.
-Run the System Information App to find out.
-You must either be running or update to Windows 10 Professional, Enterprises, or Education.
-Update keys are readily available online and might be available for free through your educational institution.
+    - Windows 10 Home won't do: you must either be running or update to Windows 10 Professional, Enterprises, or Education.
+    - Update keys are readily and immediately available online and might be available for free through your educational institution.
 - Install git on your computer (if you know you already have it, skip this step):
   - Windows: Download and run the Git for Windows installer here: <https://git-scm.com/download/win>
   - OSX/MacOs